On the Efficiency of Highly Stratified Experiments: An Efficiency Bound and the Necessity of ``Fast-Balancing''

-Assumption \ref{ass:var_lipschitz}(a) is a smoothness condition that is required in settings where $X_i$ is continuous to ensure that the function $\psi^*(\cdot)$ we derive in Theorem \ref{thm:efficiencybound} below is in fact the efficient influence function.
-Note that, if we strengthen Assumption \ref{ass:info} to hold for all integrable functions $\gamma_0$, $\gamma_1$ then Assumption \ref{ass:var_lipschitz}(a) could be dropped, with no change to the resulting bound derived below.
-However, our argument for attaining the bound using finely stratified designs in Section \ref{sec:variance} (see in particular Remark \ref{rem:assumption_strength}) requires similar smoothness conditions, and so we maintain it here as well.
-Assumption \ref{ass:var_lipschitz}(b) is a standard assumption used when deriving the properties of $Z$-estimators and repeats Assumption \ref{ass:normal}(a).
+By approximating integrable functions by Lipschitz integrable functions as in Lemma A.1 in \cite{hanneke2021universal}, it can be shown that the convergence holds for any integrable function $\gamma(\cdot)$.
+Therefore, Assumption \ref{ass:LLN} is satisfied. \end{example}

+\begin{example}[Re-randomization] Re-randomization is an assignment mechanism in which researchers specify a balance criterion for the covariates, and then repeatedly generate assignments using a completely randomized design until an assignment is found which achieves an acceptable covariate distribution according to the balance criterion.
+The properties of re-randomization procedures have been studied in \cite{li2017general,li2020rerandomization}, \cite{li2018asymptotic,li2020rerandomization-1}, and \cite{cytrynbaum2024finely}.
+It follows from Corollary 3.7 in \cite{cytrynbaum2024finely} that Assumption \ref{ass:LLN} holds for re-randomization designs, under appropriate assumptions. \end{example}

 We now present an efficiency bound for the parameter $\theta_0$ introduced in Section \ref{sec:setup}.
-Formally, we characterize the bound via a convolution theorem which applies to all ``regular" estimators of the parameter $\theta_0$, where ``regular" here should be understood in the standard sense necessary to rule out, for instance, super-efficient estimators \citep[see, for instance, Example 8.1 in][]{van_der_vaart1998asymptotic}.
-In stating our theorem we leave the precise definition of ``regular" and related assumptions to Appendix \ref{sec:SPEB}.
+Formally, we characterize the bound via a convolution theorem that applies to all regular estimators of the parameter $\theta_0$.
+Following the definition on page 365 of \cite{van_der_vaart1998asymptotic}, by a regular estimator, we mean an estimator whose asymptotic distribution is invariant to ``local" perturbations of the data generating process:

+where $P_{t/\sqrt n,g}$ represents a ``local" perturbation of the distribution $P$ along a ``path'' with ``score" $g$.
+We leave the precise definition of regularity and related assumptions to Supplement A.2.
 In the paragraph following the statement of the theorem we provide some more details on the nature of our result.